 I realize Newark’s Historic Preservation Commission does not have the power to levy fines or jail these surface-parking criminals.
 But this commission has:

 – The power to lobby for stronger legislation that will protect our neighborhoods.

 – The power to prevent continued parking construction.

 – The power to force corrupt city officials to do their job.

 I admire the invaluable service you have rendered this city so far.
 I encourage you to do more.
 I encourage you to fight these ignorant developers.
 Even if victories may be Pyrrhic, at least there is the comforting knowledge that one fought greed, corruption, lawlessness, and ignorance.

 In 1978, the James Street Commons were made a historic district.
 In the Federal approval process, each building was meticulously identified and photographed.
-Each time I review these images, I painfully remember demolished buildings and our lost heritage.
+Each time I review these images, I remember demolished buildings and our lost heritage.
 Edison ParkFast is not alone.
-Many other institutions in this historic district also contribute to the destruction of public assets and, therefore, to their own city’s identity.
+Other institutions in this historic district also contribute to the destruction of public assets and, therefore, to the loss of their own city’s identity.
 For instance, a few years ago, Rutgers University schemed a land-swap with Jerry Gottesman.
-Rutgers owned a historic Art Deco building from the 1940s.
+Rutgers owned a historic Art Deco building from the 1930s.
 Edison owned a parking lot.
 Rutgers exchanged their building for the parking lot, knowing full well this transaction would doom the old building to rubble.
-As a result of this short-sighted practice and the frequent demolition of Newark’s architectural fabric, Rutgers has painfully transformed itself into an inferior commuter school, with inadequate housing in the immediate area for students and faculty to comfortably live.
+As a result of this short-sighted practice and the frequent demolition of Newark’s architectural fabric, Rutgers has painfully transformed itself into an inferior commuter school, with inadequate housing in the immediate area for students and faculty to live and walk to work.